-Other investments are comprised of investments the Foundation owns between 20%-50% ownership and which the equity method is used to account for the financial interests in the following companies:
+Other investments are comprised of investments the Foundation owns between 20% - 50% ownership and which the equity method is used to account for the financial interests in the following companies:

-2016 2015
+2017 2016

-Taproot Capital Fund, L3C Evergreen Conservation Partners, L3C \$ 175,000 300,000 \$ 300,000
+Taproot Capital Fund, L3C Evergreen Conservation Partners, L3C \$ 161,606 - \$ 175,000 300,000

-Total \$ 475,000 \$ 300,000
+Total \$ 161,606 \$ 475,000

-The High Meadows Fund, Inc. is a 50% partner of Taproot Capital Fund, L3C, which is a low profit limited liability corporation with a mission to significantly further the charitable, educational, and other exempt purposes of its tax-exempt members.
-The High Meadows Fund, Inc., has \$825,000 in unfunded commitments to Taproot Capital Fund, L3C as of December 31, 2016.
+The High Meadows Fund, Inc., is a 50% partner of Taproot Capital Fund, L3C, which is a low-profit limited liability corporation with a mission to significantly further the charitable, educational and other exempt purposes of its tax-exempt members.
+The High Meadows Fund, Inc., has \$825,000 in unfunded commitments to Taproot Capital Fund, L3C, as of December 31, 2017.

-In addition, the High Meadows Fund, Inc., is a 30% partner of Evergreen Conservation Fund, which is a low profit limited liability corporation with a mission to significantly further the charitable, educational, and other exempt purposes of its tax-exempt members.
+In addition, the High Meadows Fund, Inc., was a 30% partner of Evergreen Conservation Fund as of December 31, 2016, which is a low-profit limited liability corporation with a mission to significantly further the charitable, educational and other exempt purposes of its tax-exempt members.
+This investment was liquidated in 2017.